neondatabase/website/content/docs/guides/serverless-driver.md

 isDraft: true
 ---

-The Neon serverless driver shims the [node-postgres](https://node-postgres.com/) library to work on serverless runtimes such as Cloudflare Workers and Vercel Edge Functions — places where TCP sockets are not available — via a WebSocket proxy.
+The Neon serverless driver allows you to query data from [Cloudflare Workers](https://workers.cloudflare.com/), [Vercel Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions), and other environments that support WebSockets — places where TCP sockets are not available.

-The driver also works in web browsers, but in most cases, it's not appropriate to publicly deploy the driver in that way because it would reveal your PostgreSQL credentials.
+The driver is a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular `npm pg` package that you may already be familiar with, and and offers the same API.

+You can find out more about the driver from the [@neondatabase/serverless](https://www.npmjs.com/package/@neondatabase/serverless) `README` on [npmjs.com](https://www.npmjs.com/package/@neondatabase/serverless) or [GitHub](https://github.com/neondatabase/serverless).

 ## Install the Neon serverless driver

-Where you would otherwise install `pg` and `@types/pg`, instead run:
+To install the Neon serverless driver, you simply install it where you would otherwise install `pg` and `@types/pg` by running the following command:

 ```bash
 npm install @neondatabase/serverless